temirov/ctx/README.md

 - **Mixed File/Directory Processing:** Accepts one or more file and/or directory paths as input for `tree` and `content` commands.
 - **Call Chain Analysis:** Analyzes the call graph for a specified function using the `callchain` command.
 Provide the fully qualified (or suffix) function name as the sole argument.
+The traversal depth is configurable with `--depth`.
 - **Embedded Documentation (`--doc`):** When the `--doc` flag is used with the `content` or `callchain` command, ctx embeds documentation for imported third-party packages and referenced functions in the output (both *raw* and *json* formats).